 Other manufacturers disagree, and 2017 saw smartphones released with more than 4GB of RAM.
 The Samsung Galaxy Note 8 ships with 6GB, while the Xiaomi Mi Mix 2 and OnePlus 5T offer 8GB options for those who need, or simply want it.

-Below are the most used RAM specifications in 21 countries all across the globe, based on Q3 2018 web traffic statistics from our network of partner sites.
+Below are the most used RAM specifications in 36 countries, based on 2018 web traffic statistics from our network of partner sites.

 Skip straight to most used RAM in: